 Speech and Language therapy

-Speech and Language Therapists (SaLTs) work with children in school who have Speech and Language therapy identified in their EHCP, they:
+Our Speech and Language Therapist (SaLT) work with children in school who have Speech and Language therapy identified in their EHCP, they:

-- Help students to fulfil their communicative potential
+- Help students to access various modes of communication to fulfil, identify and extend their communicative potential

 - Promote language and communication skills within the classroom and wider school environment

 - Enable pupils to access the curriculum, learn and make progress

 They support the development of pupils’ skills in the following areas:

 - Attention and Listening, Auditory processing

 - Higher level thinking, planning and sequencing reasoning